 Women As Cultural Storytellers (And Lack Of International Voices In Media)

-It was recently World Storytelling Day, and the need to hear women’s stories, lessons and cultural experiences from around the globe has never been greater.
+It was recently World Storytelling Day, and the need to hear women’s stories, lessons and cultural experiences from around the globe has never been greater for women as cultural storytellers.
 So why are we not hearing about more experiences across borders?

 Our stories have the power to break down barriers.